Inventory turnover formula

 - Ecommerce DTC (durable goods): 4–8 turns.

 Compare your turns number to your industry.
-Running well below the range means cash is tied up in stock; running well above could mean you are stocking out and losing sales.
+Running well below the range means cash is tied up in stock and carrying cost is eating margin; running well above could mean you're stocking out and losing sales to competitors who have product in stock.

 Reorder points and safety stock

 The reorder point is the inventory level at which you place a new order from your supplier.
 The formula is Average Daily Usage × Lead Time + Safety Stock.
-If you sell $1,500 per day of a product at cost and your supplier takes 14 days to deliver, you need to reorder when you have $21,000 left plus some safety margin.
+If you sell 10 units per day of a product and your supplier takes 14 days to deliver, you need to reorder when you have 140 units left plus some safety margin.
 The calculator above shows the core reorder level; add 20–30% safety stock to cover demand spikes and supply delays.

 Why slow turns are expensive

-Slow-moving inventory is expensive in three ways.
-First, it ties up cash that could be earning a return elsewhere — typically 15–25% opportunity cost.
+Slow-moving inventory is expensive three ways.
+First, it ties up cash that could be earning a return elsewhere — typically 15–25% opportunity cost at a small business's WACC.
 Second, it costs storage: warehouse rent, shrinkage, handling, and insurance typically add 20–30% per year to the cost of inventory held beyond a reasonable turn rate.
-Third, slow items are discount risk — the longer it sits, the higher the chance you mark it down to move it.
+Third, slow items are discount risk — the longer it sits, the higher the chance you mark it down to move it, and the markdown usually exceeds the carrying cost you've already paid.

-If you have inventory that has not turned in 12 months, it is almost certainly worth discounting heavily (30–50% off) to convert it to cash.
+If you have inventory that hasn't turned in 12 months, it's almost certainly worth discounting 30–50% to convert to cash.
 Accountants call this "carrying cost" and most small businesses underestimate it by at least half.
-Our cash flow calculator helps you see the impact on bank balance.
+Our cash flow calculator helps you see the impact on bank balance when you convert slow stock to cash.

 Inventory velocity vs profitability tradeoff

-Higher turnover does not always mean higher profit.
+Higher turnover doesn't always mean higher profit.
 You can increase turns by stocking less, but that risks stockouts and lost sales.
 You can increase turns by cutting prices, but that hurts margin.
 The right target is "highest turns at full margin" — push turns up without discounting, through better forecasting and more disciplined SKU management.
+Turns bought by markdowns is a false win.

 SKU-level analysis beats aggregate

-Whole-business inventory turns can mask huge variation at the SKU level.
+Whole-business inventory turns can mask huge variation at SKU level.
 Most businesses follow a Pareto rule: 20% of SKUs drive 80% of turns.
-The other 80% of SKUs often turn only 1–2 times per year and eat carrying cost disproportionately.
+The other 80% of SKUs often turn 1–2 times/year and eat carrying cost disproportionately.
 Run turns by SKU at least quarterly and consider dropping or consolidating the bottom quartile.
+Most retail businesses carry 30–50% more SKUs than they should.

 Seasonality and turns

 Seasonal businesses need seasonal reorder points.
 A pool-supply store reorders chlorine heavily in March–May and minimally in November.
-If you apply a flat reorder point year-round, you will either stock out in peak or carry dead stock in off-season.
-The simplest way to handle this: recalculate reorder points once per quarter using the trailing 90-day usage rate, not the annual average.
+If you apply a flat reorder point year-round, you'll either stock out in peak or carry dead stock in off-season.
+Simplest handling: recalculate reorder points once per quarter using the trailing 90-day usage rate, not the annual average.
+Pre-season buy reviews 60 days before peak prevent the classic "ordered too little / ordered too much" swing.

 Just-in-time vs safety stock

 Just-in-time inventory — holding minimal stock and relying on fast supplier turnaround — minimizes capital tied up but creates risk when supply chains hiccup.
 Post-2020 most businesses have moved back toward holding more safety stock.
-A reasonable middle ground: hold enough safety stock to cover 120–150% of lead time, not 500%.
+Reasonable middle ground: hold enough safety stock to cover 120–150% of lead time for A-class SKUs, tighter for B/C-class.
+Multi-source critical SKUs where possible — single-supplier dependency has become a meaningful operational risk.

 Tools that make this easier

 Shopify, Square, Lightspeed, and most inventory-management platforms track turns natively.
-If you are running on spreadsheets, pull COGS from your P&L and calculate average inventory as the average of your beginning and ending balance for the period.
-Pair this calculator with the pricing calculator to decide when to lift prices on fast movers versus discount slow movers.
+If you're running on spreadsheets, pull COGS from your P&L and calculate average inventory as the average of beginning and ending balance for the period.
+Pair this calculator with the working capital calculator to understand the cash-tie-up angle lenders care about, and with the EOQ calculator for order-size optimization.